Sachin1801/Cypto-Trading-Platform/docs/docs/api-integration.md

 ## CoinGecko API

-[CoinGecko](https://www.coingecko.com/en/api/documentation) provides a free API for cryptocurrency data, which we use to fetch current prices, market caps, and 24-hour price changes.
+[CoinGecko](https://www.coingecko.com/en/api/documentation) provides a free API for cryptocurrency data, which is used to fetch current prices, market caps, and 24-hour price changes.

 ### API Endpoints Used